-Staggered Adoption and Multiple Treatment In case of a single funding period, Specifications (IV1) and (IV2) allow to causally identify the effect of hiring a female professor.
-The presence of multiple funding periods - in total six - necessitates to adjust the estimation procedure.
+Staggered Adoption and Multiple Treatment In case of a single funding period, Specifications (IV1) and (IV2) allow one to causally identify the effect of hiring a female professor.
+The presence of multiple funding periods - six in total - necessitates to adjust the estimation procedure.
 While considering all funding periods allows us to leverage additional temporal variation, as departments receive treatment at different points in time, it also introduces issues of cross-lag contamination and multiple treatment assignments.

 When employing a standard fixed-effects estimator with staggered treatment assignment, units that have already been treated serve as comparison units for units that have not yet been treated.
 This can introduce bias, when there is treatment effect heterogeneity (Roth et al., 2023).
 Additionally, departments may receive subsidies in multiple funding periods, resulting in several treatments.
 In such cases, fixed-effects estimators are not robust to heterogeneous effects and may be contaminated by the effects of other treatments (de Chaisemartin and D'Haultfœuille, 2023).
-To address both issues, I implement a stacked regression design, as discussed in Cengiz et al. (2019) and Dube et al. (2023).